noerdisch/Noerdisch.ElasticLog/README.md

 ### Thanks

 The package was build on the Graylog package from [Yeebase](https://github.com/yeebase/Yeebase.Graylog).
 Thanks to the nice people from Yeebase for sharing it.
-Checkout there repositories on github.
+Checkout their repositories on github.
 They also ❤️ Neos and the Neos flow framework.

-We did not use Graylog and wanted to use elastic without the man in the middle.
+We are not using Graylog since we wanted to make use of the whole ELK stack elastic is offering